open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/ldap/index.md

 </Note>

-Please see the below image for sample Ldap Configuration in ApacheDS.
+Please see the below image for a sample LDAP Configuration in ApacheDS.

 <Image src="/images/deployment/security/ldap/Ldap_ScreenShot1.png" alt="apache-ldap"/>

-Advanced Ldap Specific Configuration(Optional) :-
+Advanced LDAP Specific Configuration (Optional):

 - `maxPoolSize -> Connection Pool Size to use to connect to LDAP Server.`